SteveBeeblebrox/JSION/README.md

 + JSION should work the same on a minified form as it does in an equivalent expanded form.

 ## Planned Features
-+ Optimizations (Combine some Regular Expressions that overlap).
++ Optimizations
 + Allow semicolons to be used in place of commas.
 + Expand the stringify method to support inserting comments through setting a symbol property on values.
 + Expand the stringify method to use shorter space saving formats when possible.
 + Improve error messages when trying to use implicit nulls between commas and not in an arrays.
-+ Additional number formats for positive signs, hexadecimal, octadecimal, and more.
++ Additional number formats for positive signs and more.